collective/collective.inviting/README.txt

  * Support both site members and guests (identifying with email) as parties who can be invited.

- * Builds upon uu.subscribe, a general purpose set of components for managing user relationships ("subscriptions") with content.
+ * Builds upon collective.subscribe, a general purpose set of components for managing user relationships ("subscriptions") with content.

  * Users can change their confirmation status by re-visiting the confirmation link.